Property Brothers (franchise): Property Brothers

 Property Brothers is a Canadian reality television series that is produced by Cineflix.
 Its history begins when Drew was living in Vancouver and auditioning for acting roles.
 He was offered the chance to host a show called Realtor Idol, based on the American Idol format.
 The show never materialized, but producers wanted him for a show tentatively called My Dream Home (a title which has been used in some international markets), with the intention of having a male and female host.
 When they learned he had a brother who was also in real estate, they developed a show around the pair; that company would later film their pilot for Property Brothers.
 The show first aired on the W Network in Canada, and was later picked up by HGTV.

 The series features Drew, a real estate expert who scouts neglected houses and negotiates the purchases.
 Jonathan is a licensed contractor who renovates houses.
 Together, they help families find, buy, and transform "fixer-uppers" into dream homes on a strict timeline and budget.

 Within three weeks of its HGTV debut, the show was the top rated of the night.
 The fifth season attracted more than 10 million US viewers on HGTV in the 25–54 age demographic, and the series consistently ranked as a top five cable program among upscale women in the 25–54 age group.
 As of 2017, Property Brothers remains one of HGTV's highest rated shows, is HGTV's number three primetime show, and averages 2 million viewers per week.
 The series received an Emmy nomination in 2015 for Best Structured Reality Program.
 Seasons 6 and 7 have the brothers operating in the Greater Toronto Area, Nashville, Calgary, and Las Vegas.

 Buying and Selling

 On Buying and Selling, Jonathan renovates the family's current home for a successful sale, while Drew checks out the best options for the family's new property.
 Drew then oversees the selling of the renovated home and the buying of a new house.

 The first season premiered on the W Network in January 2013.
 It debuted on HGTV on August 29, 2012 and had a rating of 8 million viewers in the 25 – 54 age group; it ranked as a top 10 HGTV primetime program among the same viewers.
 The second season began on December 4, 2013.
 The fifth season started on July 13, 2016.
-The sixth season debuted on April 19, 2017.
+The sixth season premiered on April 19, 2017.
 In 2017, the show remained one of HGTV’s top 10 primetime shows.
 The program was nominated for Lifestyle – Home at the Realscreen Awards in 2014.
-The show has been renewed for Season 6.